MicrosoftDocs/iis-docs/iis/web-hosting/hosting-the-microsoft-web-platform-on-amazon-ec2/amazon-ec2-microsoft-web-platform-images-full-web-server-development-stack.md

 ### Creating a Web Application Project in Visual Studio 2010

-Once you have started Visual Studio 2010 selct "File" - "New" - "Project" and select "ASP.NET Application" (make sure you select the "Web" project template).
+Once you have started Visual Studio 2010 select "File" - "New" - "Project" and select "ASP.NET Application" (make sure you select the "Web" project template).
 Use the project name "HelloEC2".

 [![](amazon-ec2-microsoft-web-platform-images-full-web-server-development-stack/_static/image28.png)](amazon-ec2-microsoft-web-platform-images-full-web-server-development-stack/_static/image27.png)